elves/elvish/website/learn/unique-semantics.md

 representation, and finally **evaluate**s the just-generated internal representation.

 If any error happens during the first two phases, Elvish rejects the chunk without executing any of it.
-For instance, in Elvish unclosed parenthesis is a syntax error (error in the first parsing phase).
+For instance, in Elvish unclosed parenthesis is an error during the parsing phase.
 The following code, when executed as a chunk, does nothing other than printing the parse error:

 ```elvish-bad
 echo before